Ebonsignori/Pitch-Trainer-Midi/README.md

 Runs through a series of randomized interval, chord, or randomly generated melodies and prompts for matching playback from a MIDI (piano keyboard) or microphone input device.

-For intervals, frequency detection via a microphone can be used, but for chords and melodies game types, MIDI is preferred.
+For intervals, frequency detection via a microphone can be used, but for any setting where chords (harmonic) is enabled, MIDI is preferred.
+Chords must be played out one note at a time (arpeggiated) to be picked up by microphone / frequency detection.

 **Note:** Currently only microphone input feedback for Interval mode is supported.

 ## Demo

-There are three different customizable game modes
+There are three customizable game modes

 ![Options Demo](./docs/options_demo.png)